 While Voice over Internet Protocol’s interactive voice response (IVR) and phone auto-attendants certainly have their value, softphones increase employee availability while providing geographical flexibility.

-With softphone apps, employees no longer need to be tied to their desks while waiting for an important call.
-Instead, they can connect with each other and clients across multiple devices.
+With a softphone client, employees no longer need to be tied to their desktop phone while waiting for an important call.
+Instead, they can connect with each other and customers across multiple devices.

 What is a Softphone?

-A softphone is a downloadable, device-agnostic app that allows users to make and receive phone calls over the Internet.
+A softphone is a downloadable, device-agnostic app that provides a digital phone interface, allowing users to make and receive phone calls over the Internet.

 In addition to calling functions, softphones allow users to access all other features included in their VoIP service package within a single dashboard.
 These features can include video conferencing, team messaging tools, and analytics of recent call activity.